awesome-workshop/docker-cms/_episodes/03-cvmfs_containers.md

 > ## If you want to be able to build the container on your laptop you need CVMFS at build time
 > You can in principle build the container locally, but you need to mount CVMFS (which
-> must be available on the host machine) at image build time.
+> must be available on the host machine) at build time.
 > Docker does not allow to mount volumes at build time, only at runtime, unless one
 > uses [docker-compose](https://docs.docker.com/compose/).
 > A more straightforward way is to use [`podman`](https://podman.io/), instead of Docker,
-> to build the image locally, since `podman` allows mounting volumes at buildtime.
+> to build the image locally, since `podman` allows mounting volumes at build time.
 > ~~~
 > cd [the directory where you cloned your repository]
 > podman build . -v /cvmfs:/cvmfs --format docker -t [somename]
 > ~~~
 > {: .language-bash}
-> The `build .` command tells `podman` to build the current directory, where it will look for a file called
+> The `build .` command tells `podman` to build the current directory, where it will search for a file called
 > `Dockerfile`.
 The `-v /cvmfs:/cvmfs` instructs `podman` to mount directory `/cvmfs` on the host to directory
 > `/cvfms` on the container (the syntax is `-v [host path]:[dest path]`).
 Finally, the `--format docker` option
 > instructs `podman` to create a docker image, rather than [`oci`](https://opencontainers.org/).